 On average, eggfish reach about 5 to 6 inches in length, but they may occasionally grow up to an inch or so larger.

-The average lifespan of an eggfish is around 15 years if properly cared for.
+The average lifespan of an eggfish is around 15 years if well looked after.

 Of course, many goldfish live significantly shorter lives than this, but it’s usually due to improper care.
 So, as long as you look after them properly, your eggfish may be with you for well over a decade.